Performance Test Planning

 9. Performance Testing Timelines

 Another important point is to highlight the dependency along with the point of contact (dependency owner).
-Example: Performance test environment should be ready before performance test start date (Owner: ABC).
+Example: The Performance test environment should be ready before the performance test start date (Owner: ABC).
 Once the performance test plan is finalised then share it with the project team and get the key stakeholder’s approval on the same.
 The approved performance test plan should be explained by Performance Test Manager/Lead to the team member so that they can understand the testing strategy and develop the test script and scenario according to the approach documented in the plan.

 Deliverable: